vsart/dtvm/README.md

 When referencing the label in a j** instruction, the last `:` should be removed.
 Since a `halt` instruction is always added to the end of the code, a label declared in the end of a file will reference a `halt` instruction.

+The program starts execution on the entry point label, which defaults to `_start`, but can be set through command line options.

 In general, see the examples folder for examples.